“Without continual growth and progress, such words as improvement, achievement, and success have no meaning.” –Benjamin Franklin

 You can see drastic increases in your proposals’ Pwin by changing your proposal team’s mindset to winning.
 When your proposal meets the deadline but lacks quality tailored content, your company more than likely squandered valuable resources.

 Don’t forget, this article is the second in a series of seven.
-Subscribe to OST’s Turbo Charging Growth Newsletter, if you haven’t already, to make sure you don’t miss the other five methods of improving your government proposals’ Pwin.
+Subscribe to OST’s Turbo Charging Growth Newsletter, if you haven’t already, to make sure you don’t miss the other five methods of improving your Government proposals’ Pwin.

 Do you think your organization does something particularly well with regard to business development?
 What about an area for improvement?
 Let us know both in the comments.